Co-Culture of Green Sea Urchins and American Oysters

 Research results and discussion:

-Initially, we weren't able to pickup the urchins from the Center for Cooperative Aquaculture Research until later in the spring than we'd planned--delaying the start of our data collection until early July as opposed to June.
+Initially, we weren't able to pick up the urchins from the Center for Cooperative Aquaculture Research until later in the spring than we'd planned--delaying the start of our data collection until early July as opposed to June.

 On average the outer site on bottom and inner site on surface produced the largest oysters.
 All oysters measured between 2.9 and 3.14 in in length--showing substantial growth from the 1.5-2" length that they were stocked at.
 All sites had good survival of oysters and urchins with no major die-offs.
-Temperature differences between the two sites were greatest during the warmer months with 2 degrees separating the surface temperatures (depending on tide).
+Temperature differences between the two sites were greatest during the warmer months of July and August with 2 degrees separating the surface temperatures (depending on tide).
 As temperatures cooled the differences in water temperature between the two sites narrowed.

 Neither surface or bottom cages at either site contained oysters that grew as large as the control: a site that contained oysters stocked at the same length and density and flipped weekly to control biofouling.
 These oysters on average were 1/4-1/2" longer than the oysters grown with urchins.